 Treatment Flightlines is a public art project developed by Deakin University in conjunction with Melbourne Water and City of Wyndham that makes innovative connections.

 Public Art Commission places the delivery and analysis of publicly funded and commissioned projects at its locus.

-Led by Professor David Cross and Associate Professor Katya Johanson, PAC brings together two strands: the Commission itself – which offers both production and reflection expertise, and Cultural Impact Projects – which brings evaluation and reflection to identify the impact of arts initiatives on the public.
-Collectively, the two strands deliver leading-edge artistic and curatorial publications and consultancy work locally and internationally.
+Led by Professor David Cross and Associate Professor Katya Johanson, PAC brings together two strands: the Commission itself – which offers both production and reflection expertise; and Cultural Impact Projects – which brings evaluation and reflection to identify the impact of arts initiatives on the public.
+Collectively, the team, including Associate Professor Cameron Bishop, Associate Professor Hilary Glow, and Research Fellow Ilana Russel, deliver leading-edge artistic and curatorial projects and publications, and consultancy work locally and internationally.